Ready to earn recurring income? Discover 14 profitable info products you can start selling today to grow your online business.

 How long does it take to create a membership group?

-The difference between a membership group and other types of info products is that you’ll often be creating additional content as time goes on.
-Whereas you might create an ebook or online course upfront, you’re more likely to create fresh content each month with a membership—after all, you want to continue to provide value for members so they continue to pay the monthly membership fee.
+The difference between a membership group and other types of info products is that you’ll have to keep creating additional content as time goes on.
+You want to continue to provide value for members so they continue to pay the monthly membership fee.

 So the answer to this question is: how long is a piece of string?
 You can create and launch a membership program in minutes, but it takes ongoing effort to maintain it.